drankinatty/gtkwrite/README.md

 **Note:** you must use `make clean` before calling `make` when switching back and forth between versions ***and*** after each `git pull`.

-To build either on win32 and enable the -subsystem,windows link option, add
+To build either on win32 and enable the `-subsystem,windows` link option, add

     $ make ss=-DWIN

-Both will compile with either MinGW or TDM-Mingw compilers.
-Though if using TDM-MinGW, you will need to adjust the Makefile as the windows version of mkdir is used.
-On either, you will need to softlink libxml2.dll to libxml2-2.dll.
+Both **GtkEdit** and **GtkWrite** will compile with either MinGW or TDM-MinGW compilers.
+If you choose TDM-MinGW (separately or as part of CodeBlocks for windows), you will need to adjust the Makefile as the windows version of mkdir is used.
+On either, you will need to softlink `libxml2.dll` to `libxml2-2.dll` to run `gtkwrite`.
 After installing MinGW, the packages required to compile on windows are:

     https://download.gnome.org/binaries/win32/gtk+/2.24/gtk+-bundle_2.24.10-20120208_win32.zip
     https://download.gnome.org/binaries/win32/gtksourceview/2.10/gtksourceview-2.10.0.zip